The Basics of Whiplash You Should Know

 In extreme circumstances, your physical therapist may also recommend muscle relaxants.

-Massage therapy is designed to reduce inflammation, muscle spasms, and tense tissues that put pressure on joints and ligaments resulting in pain.
-That pressure contributes greatly to the pain cycle.
-Therapeutic Massage helps your body return to its natural relaxed state so you can heal.
+Massage therapy is designed to reduce inflammation, muscle spasms, and tense tissues that put pressure on joints and ligaments, resulting in pain.
+That pressure contributes significantly to the pain cycle.
+Therapeutic Massage for accident injuries helps your body return to its natural relaxed state so you can heal.

 - prescription pain medications